No Motivation? When It’s time to Be Concerned

 Low motivation can be a wakeup call.
 If you listen to what it’s trying to tell you, it can mean you make decisions that leave you in a better place.

-For example, if you suddenly find you have lost all motivation at work, it could be a sign that you need to take a good look at whether you are living from your own values, what your career goals really are, and how you can reach them.
+For example, if you suddenly find you have lost all motivation at work, it could be a sign that you need to take a good look at whether you are living from your own values.
+It might be time to assess what your career goals really are, and how you can reach them.

 Going for a few sessions with a coach or counsellor might mean your life turns around in a way you could never have imagined before.

-When low motivation is a mental health concern
+When the blahs are a mental health concern

 Look for things like the following: